 There are policies documented around restraint.
-At the time of the audit, the facility had no residents with a restraint.
+At the time of the audit, the facility had one resident with a restraint; all monitoring is completed and recorded.
 The restraint coordinator is the clinical coordinator.
-Maintaining a restraint-free environment and managing distressed behaviour and associated risks is included as part of the mandatory training plan and orientation programme.
+Maintaining a restraint-free environment and managing behaviours that challenge and associated risks is included as part of the mandatory training plan and orientation programme.